6 Red Flags Your Partner Is In Lust, Not In Love

 Butting heads occasionally in a relationship likely means that you are growing and evolving as a unit.
 However, the alarms should actually go off when you never fight, because either one or both of you are not expressing yourselves, likely out of fear.
 The one caveat?
 You have to make up at the end.

 "In infatuation, when one partner hurts the other, the trauma pulls apart the relationship.
-In love, each partner sees the trauma as the catalyst for deeper intimacy and understanding," Parikh explained.
+In love, each partner sees the trauma as the catalyst for deeper intimacy and understanding," Parikh explains.
 If your partner is constantly on your case, too cavalier to get involved in a healthy debate, or not interested in working with you to resolve a fight, they're probably not interested in anything past the bed post.

 Lust might be what you're after, and there's nothing wrong with that.
-By no means am I knocking the one-night stand or FWB situation, because those can leave you feeling great.
+By no means am I knocking the one night stand or FWB situation, because those can leave you feeling great.
 But if you start to fall for someone, make sure they're showing you that they want to move past the bedroom, too.